sharknet56/AS/README.md

 Then open the Docker Desktop app.

 # For Ubuntu
-Ensure `docker.io` and `docker-compose-plugin` is installed on your system.
+Ensure `docker` and `docker-compose-plugin` is installed on your system.

 To install `docker-compose-plugin` follow the official tutorial or just run the commands.